 The Pacific anticyclone brings large-scale atmospheric subsidence that warms and dries the air column aloft, creating a strong temperature inversion at about the 500-m level along the Chilean coast.
 Below this marine inversion, the air is cooled and moistened by contact with the cold Humboldt Current that flows northward from the tip of South America to northern Peru.
 Atmospheric mixing in the surface layer lifts the moist air upward until it becomes saturated, forming an extensive blanket of low stratocumulus clouds.
 This marine cloud has an on-again, off-again presence along the coast of central Chile (Figure 6), but when present, usually spreads inland a short distance, especially at night.
 The amount of this ocean cloudiness depends on the height of the inversion and the temperature of the underlying ocean or land surface, but in general, the cloud is thinner within about 200 km of the coast than in mid-ocean (Figure 3).

 Ocean temperatures are relatively constant through the day, but temperatures over land rise and fall in the normal diurnal cycle.
-The marine cloudiness over land is usually overcome about mid-day by warming surface temperatures in nearby clear skies that gradually erode the clouds from the edges inward.
+The marine cloudiness over land is usually overcome about mid-day by warming surface temperatures in nearby clear skies and the clouds are gradually eroded from the edges inward.
 At night, land cools, the inversion reforms, and marine cloud may return inland if winds are right.
 The nighttime advance of marine cloudiness is limited by the terrain, which prevents the moisture from spreading more than a short distance onto land except into river valleys that penetrate the mountain barrier.

 East of the Andes, the Moon’s shadow passes across Argentina’s Cuyo and Pampas regions on its way toward a sunset ending near Buenos Aires.
 The Cuyo, tucked up against the Andes and still beneath the sub-tropical anticyclones, has an arid climate that offers the driest and sunniest locations from which to watch the eclipse (Graph 1) though by no means cloud free.
 In contrast to eclipse sites in Chile (where precipitation reaches an annual maximum), July is one of the driest months of the year in the Cuyo.
 Even when the rest of Argentina is covered in a solid overcast of low cloud, there is often a narrow band of sunny weather tucked up against the eastern slopes of the Andes.

-East of the Cuyo, Argentine topography settles onto a broad and fertile Pampas — a flat terrain that angles slowly downward, from about 1600 metres at Mendoza to sea level near Buenos Aires some 1000 km distant.
+East of the Cuyo region, Argentine topography settles onto a broad and fertile Pampas — a flat terrain that angles slowly downward, from about 1000 metres at Rio Quarto to sea level near Buenos Aires some 700 km distant.
 The Pampas becomes increasingly humid from west to east, with July rainfall rising from 16 mm at Cordoba to 66 mm at Buenos Aires.
-This long, sloping terrain with few topographical barriers is open to intrusions of moisture from the Atlantic and to passing low-pressure disturbances, and they come with great abundance.
+This long, sloping terrain with few topographical barriers is open to intrusions of moisture from the Atlantic and to passing low-pressure disturbances, which come with considerable frequency.

-Argentina’s terrestrial setting and flat topography means that Argentina can experience severe winter storms that can reach well past the eclipse track, disrupting travel and communication and bringing extremely cold (for the latitude) conditions.
+Argentina’s terrestrial setting and flat topography means that Argentina can experience severe winter storms that occasionally reach the eclipse track, disrupting travel and communication and bringing extremely cold (for the latitude) conditions.
 Though these are uncommon intrusions, eclipse travellers should be prepared for cold weather before setting out.

-The presence of more than a half-dozen world-class observatories in the mountains near La Serena (Figure 5) testifies to its excellent and largely cloud-free skies, but July is not a kind month for eclipse observers and astronomers.
-Observations from La Florida airport, about 7 km inland from the coast, show that the city receives only about 54 percent of the maximum possible sunshine during the month (Table 1).
+The presence of more than a half-dozen world-class observatories in the mountains near La Serena (Figure 5) testifies to its excellent and largely cloud-free skies, but July is not a kind month for eclipse observers or astronomers.
+Observations from La Florida airport, about 7 km inland from the coast at La Serena, show that the city receives only about 53 percent of the maximum possible sunshine during the month (Table 1).
 Cloud cover mirrors the sunshine measurement with an average amount of 45 percent at 21:00 UTC (totality is at 20:39).
-In spite of these somewhat pessimistic statistics, a frequency graph of daily sunshine hours for the city (Figure 6) shows a large number of clear or mostly clear days.
+In spite of these somewhat pessimistic statistics, a frequency graph of daily sunshine hours for the city (Graph 2) shows a large number of clear or mostly clear days.

 A significant part of the cloud at La Serena comes from the marine stratus that pushes onshore, but satellite observations (Figure 6) show that this low-level cloud typically evaporates around noon leaving the rest of the day under sunnier skies.
-Graph 2 shows a large number of days with 4 or more hours of sunshine, and most of these hours are probably accumulated in the afternoons when the low cloud has dissipated, and so under-represent the afternoon sunshine.
+Graph 2 shows a large number of days with 4 or more hours of sunshine, and most of these hours are probably accumulated in the afternoons when the low cloud has dissipated.

 Satellite images also show that the marine cloudiness does not usually penetrate a large distance inland and so it is possible to move into a much sunnier climate by a small migration to the east.
 From La Serena, that would mean a trip up the Elqui Valley toward Vicuña and beyond.
-While no cloud statistics are available from Vicuña, the satellite measurement of cloud cover there shows a 15 percent drop in average cloudiness compared to La Serena.
-If the day should turn cloudy, the region is famous for its pisco brandy to mollify the disappointment.
+While no cloud statistics are available from Vicuña, the satellite measurement of cloud cover there shows a 11 percent drop in average cloudiness compared to La Serena (Graph 3).
+And, if the day should turn cloudy, the region is famous for its pisco brandy to mollify the disappointment.

-The Andes Mountains form an impenetrable barrier to Pacific moisture except at the upper levels of the atmosphere, but the flat plains of central Argentina do not pose much of an obstacle to Atlantic moisture and so weather systems approach from the south and east.
+The Andes Mountains form an impenetrable barrier to Pacific moisture except at the upper levels of the atmosphere.
+In contrast, the flat plains of central Argentina do not pose much of an obstacle to Atlantic moisture and so weather systems are able approach and envelope the eclipse track from the south and east.
 Fortunately, the Cuyo region is a long way from the Atlantic and moisture reaches the foothills from that direction only occasionally.
-This gives the Argentinian slopes of the Andes an especially favourable climate for eclipse observation.
+This gives the Argentinian slopes of the Andes a small but especially favourable climate for eclipse observation.

 All the available evidence – satellite and ground-level measurements – points to a location up against the eastern slopes of the Andes as having the best chances of seeing the eclipse.
-In particular, the small hamlets of Bella Vista and Iglesias (north of Bella Vista) lie on an open plain where satellite imagery shows the lowest average cloud amount anywhere along the track.
-Bella Vista is an 80 km trip from San José de Jáchal through rising terrain, but the village itself is on an open plain with good visibility west toward the lowering Sun (11° high at mid-eclipse).
-The highway is paved to Bella Vista.
+In particular, the small hamlets of Bella Vista and Iglesia (north of Bella Vista) lie on an open plain where satellite imagery promises the lowest average cloud amount anywhere along the track.
+Bella Vista lies only 33 km from the sizeable town of Rodeo and 80 km from the much larger San José de Jáchal.
+The two communities have good visibility west toward the lowering Sun (11° high at mid-eclipse).

 July finds Bella Vista, San José de Jáchal, and San Juan in the midst of their winter dry season with little precipitation in the month.
 Nights are cool because of the season and the altitude (1200 m at Jáchal; 1900 m at Bella Vista), with temperatures frequently dropping below freezing and occasionally as low as -10 °C at Jáchal.

 Though the climate is dry, terrain still has a modest effect on the cloud statistics as seen in the graph of satellite cloudiness.
-From a minimum of about 28 percent at Bella Vista, the cloud amount rises to 36 percent at Jáchal and then declines a bit to 32 percent at San Juan.
+From a minimum of about 28 percent at Bella Vista, the cloud amount rises a fraction at San Jose de Jáchal and then climbs more distinctly to 44 percent at San Juan (Graph 3).
 Bella Vista (along with Iglesias and Rodeo) lies in a deep north-south tectonic valley (sometimes called the Iglesias Valley) with the 6000-m Andes Mountains to the west and the 3400-m Precordillera to the east.
 The valley is narrow – only about 40 km wide – with a climate and geography that is comparable to that in Death Valley, California, though without the dunes.
 Because it is protected by terrain on the east and west, it lies in a particularly effective rain shadow and so has one of the driest climates in Argentina.
 It is also one of the sunniest regions in the country, making it a prime wine-growing area.

-In the Cuyo region, a significant part of the cloudiness that does occur comes from wind-blown clouds that form atop the nearby Andes and are carried over the region by the upper-level flow.
+A significant part of the cloudiness that does occur over the eastern slopes of the Andes comes from wind-blown clouds that cross the nearby peaks, carried over the region by the upper-level flow.
 Because they form at very cold temperatures, there is usually little moisture in the air and the high clouds are often semi-transparent.
 If not too thick, the high cloud would interfere with an eclipse but not entirely obscure it.